-Our pro forma as adjusted net tangible book value as of March 31, 2012 was \$ million, or \$ per share of common stock.
-Pro forma as adjusted net tangible book value per share reflects the pro forma adjustments described above and further reflects the sale of shares of common stock by us in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and immediate dilution of \$ per share to new investors purchasing shares in the offering.
+Our pro forma as adjusted net tangible book value as of March 31, 2012 was \$175.9 million, or \$1.46 per share of common stock.
+Pro forma as adjusted net tangible book value per share reflects the pro forma adjustments described above and further reflects the sale of 9,000,000 shares of common stock by us in this offering at the initial public offering price of \$18.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.21 per share to existing stockholders and immediate dilution of \$16.54 per share to new investors purchasing shares in the offering.